Unity-Technologies/ml-agents/ml-agents/README.md

 game engine as well as a collection of trainers and algorithms to train agents in Unity environments.

-The `mlagents` Python package contains two components: The low level API which allows you to interact directly with a Unity Environment (`mlagents.envs`) and an entry point to train (`mlagents-learn`) which allows you to train agents in Unity Environments using our implementations of reinforcement learning or imitation learning.
+The `mlagents` Python package contains two sub packages:

+* `mlagents.envs`: A low level API which allows you to interact directly with a Unity Environment.
+See [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md) for more information on using this package.

+* `mlagents.trainers`: A set of Reinforcement Learning algorithms designed to be used with Unity environments.
+Access them using the `mlagents-learn` access point.
+See [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-ML-Agents.md) for more information on using this package.

 ## Installation

-Install `mlagents` with:
+Install the `mlagents` package with:

 ```sh
 pip install mlagents